utdata/icj-class/static-apps/static-05-bake-explain.md

 OK, so we understand the data, but how are we using it?

-The baking feature in the project needs three things: The data (got it!), a template to build the pages from, and a configuration to match the data the template.
+The baking feature in the project needs three things: The data (got it!), a template to build the pages from, and a configuration to match the data to the template.

 - Open up our example template in `src/njk/_templates/bake-book.njk`.

-The first line `{% extends '_templates/base.njk' %}
-` gives us the structure of our site.
+The first line `{% extends '_templates/base.njk' %}` gives us the structure of our site.
 We've seen that before.

 The next line `{% set relative_path = "../" %}` is something we need to include because our generated book pages are created INSIDE another folder like this, `books/the-shipping-news.html`.
 (You might remember we included the `{{ relative_path }}` variable when we added navigation links earlier.
 To make a long story short, we need both of these things to make navigation links work from these pages.)